Peter Woolley

 • BA, St. Joseph’s University

-• MA, PhD, University of Pittsburgh
+• PhD, University of Pittsburgh

 Academic Profile

 He studied at the Sorbonne and at the University of Bordeaux and later in Japan as a member of a Fulbright/Hays Group Project.
 He was an Advanced Research Scholar at the US Naval War College and won the Edward Miller History Prize for the best article in The Naval War College Review.
-He authored two books on U.S.-Japan defense relations, Japan’s Navy: Politics and Paradox and Geography and Japan’s Strategic Choices, was co-editor of American Politics: Core Argument/Current Controversy (Prentice-Hall), and is a contributor to such periodicals as The Polling Report, Survey Practice, Fordham Law Review Res Gestae, Strategic Review, The Naval War College Review, The Journal of Conflict Studies, The Journal of East and West Studies, Asian Survey, The Common Review and his personal favorite, The Journal of Irreproducible Results.
+He authored two books on U.S.-Japan defense relations, Japan’s Navy: Politics and Paradox and Geography and Japan’s Strategic Choices, was co-editor of American Politics: Core Argument/Current Controversy (Prentice-Hall), and is a contributor to such periodicals as The Polling Report, Survey Practice, Fordham Law Review Res Gestae, Strategic Review, The Naval War College Review, The Journal of Conflict Studies, The Journal of East and West Studies, Asian Survey, The Common Review, College Teaching, and his personal favorite, The Journal of Irreproducible Results.

 Important Note: Faculty profiles may include links to one or more non-FDU websites, including websites self-maintained by faculty to provide additional information about their publications, scholarly pursuits, and other information of interest.
 If you click on these links, you will be leaving the FDU-maintained website and will be directed to a site that is not under the control of FDU.
 FDU is not responsible for the content or accessibility of linked non-FDU websites.
 If, however, you experience a problem with the content or accessibility of a linked website, please contact us using the information on our Accessibility page.